Jump Super Stars

-Jump Super Stars is a 2D crossover fighting game for the Nintendo DS, based on Weekly Shōnen Jump characters.
+is a 2D crossover fighting game for the Nintendo DS, based on Weekly Shōnen Jump characters.
 It was developed by Ganbarion and published by Nintendo.
 The game was released on August 8, 2005, in Japan and accompanied the release of a red Nintendo DS.
 A sequel, Jump Ultimate Stars, was released in Japan on November 23, 2006.

 Gameplay

 Jump Super Stars features characters from the Japanese manga magazine Weekly Shōnen Jump.
 The game supports 2-4 players in multiplayer and features over 75 missions.

 Koma (panel) is the term for the characters that the player can use in the game.
 Each koma uses from 1 to 7 squares of the koma deck at the bottom screen of the Nintendo DS.
 The deck has 20 squares (4 x 5) for the player to place their koma.

 There are three types of koma: help koma, support koma and battle koma.